 Other options to consider are special materials created for specific needs such as algae or impact resistant.
 If the home’s location makes it more apt to have algae grow on the roof or is in an area that tends to get severe weather and hail, these types of roofing may be a valuable option.

-Taking time and consideration to make a choice on the best roofing style and color is worth the effort.
+Taking time and consideration to make a choice on the best roofing style and the color is worth the effort.
+Try the Owens Corning Design tool and virtually try out different shingle colors on your home.

 Craig Gouker Roofing has been installing quality residential roofing in South East Pittsburgh since 1991 and is the expert in shingle roof replacement.